Year in Review - 2006

 2006 in Review

 Welcome to the 2006 review of the CZM's major accomplishments.
 The next regular edition of CZ-Mail will be in February.
 Additional information about CZM's programs, publications, and other coastal topics can be found on the CZM website.
-To subscribe to CZ-Mail, send a blank email to email@example.com.
+To subscribe to CZ-Mail, send a blank email to firstname.lastname@example.org.
 Also, please feel free to share CZ-Mail with colleagues and friends—and if you have any suggestions for future editions, or would like make a change to your CZ-Mail subscription, please email your request to CZ-Mail@state.ma.us.
+For daily updates from CZM, please follow us on Twitter.

 As the lead policy and planning agency on coastal and ocean issues for EOEA, CZM had a busy year with Ocean Management, Coastal Hazards, and Smart Growth—all top EOEA priorities.
 CZM Director Susan Snow-Cotter and Assistant Director Bruce Carlisle provided focused leadership throughout the changing landscape at EOEA, with Robert W. Golledge, Jr. taking over as EOEA Secretary in August—replacing Stephen R. Pritchard, who was tapped by Governor Romney to manage the "stem to stern" safety review of the Central Artery/Tunnel project.